Brew Method

 Use AeroPress when you want a fast, compact, forgiving single-cup brewer that can make clean black coffee, stronger concentrate, iced coffee, or travel coffee.
 Start with the standard method, paper filters, 15-18 g coffee, 200-240 g water, and a gentle press.
 Once that tastes good, experiment with inverted brewing, hotter water for light roasts, metal filters for body, or concentrate plus bypass water.

-For deeper technique help with AeroPress, use How to Make AeroPress Coffee, Immersion Brewing Guide, Brew Time Chart for Coffee Methods, Coffee Grind Size Guide, Coffee to Water Ratio Guide, and Home Barista Guide.
+For related technique help, use the Immersion Brewing Guide, Brew Time Chart for Coffee Methods, Coffee Grind Size Guide, Coffee to Water Ratio Guide, and Home Barista Guide.

 Common Questions Before You Brew